SpinalHDL/VexiiRiscv-RTD/source/VexiiRiscv/Memory/index.rst

    * - --lsu-l1-store-buffer-slots=X
      -  Specify how many block of memory can be targeted by the store buffer (disabled/0 by default)
    * - --lsu-l1-refill-count=X
-     - Specify how many cache line refill the L1 D$ can handle at the same time
+     - Specify how many cache line refill the L1 D$ can handle at the same time, default=1
    * - --lsu-l1-writeback-count=X
-     - Specify how many cache line writeback the L1 D$ can handle at the same time
+     - Specify how many cache line writeback the L1 D$ can handle at the same time, default=1

+To improve the performances, consider first increasing the number of cache ways to 4.

+The store buffer will help a lot with the store bandwidth by allowing the CPU to not be blocked by every store miss.
+The hardware prefetcher will help with both store/load bandwidth (but if the store buffer is already enabled, it will not realy increase the store bandwidth).

+For the hardware prefetcher to stretch its leg, consider using 4 refill/writeback slots.
+This will also help the store buffer.

 Prefetching